Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Seattle and its opponents have gone over the current 42.5-point total in nine of 15 games this season.
+- Seattle's games this season have gone over 42.5 points nine of 15 times.

-- Detroit's games have gone over 42.5 points in seven of 15 chances this season.
+- Detroit has combined with its opponents to score more than 42.5 points in seven of 15 games this season.

 - The combined points per game average of the two teams, 37.7, is 4.8 points fewer than Sunday's over/under.